 All employers are impacted by the ACA; however, the requirements differ depending upon the number of employees you have.
-Beginning in 2014, all employers must offer affordable medical coverage to their full-time employees and their children up to age 26.
-Employers with fewer than 50 full-time employees (or under 100 employees where required by the state) must offer health plans that cover the Essential Health Benefits (EHB) - which includes pediatric dental and vision coverage for children to age 19.
+All employers must offer affordable medical coverage to their full-time employees and their children up to age 26.
+Employers with fewer than 50 full-time employees (or under 100 employees where required by the state) must offer health plans that cover the 10 Essential Health Benefits (EHB) - which includes pediatric dental and vision coverage for children to age 19.
 For small employers, maintaining your existing dental benefits may minimize disruption and require less administrative work.

-Starting in 2015, employers may be subject to penalties if they do not meet the ACA requirements.
+Employers may be subject to penalties if they do not meet ACA requirements.
 Please consult your Broker, Consultant or Tax Advisor for more information.

 It depends on the type of coverage your business offers.
-Medical carriers are required to offer a medical plan consisting of Essential Health Benefits (EHB) including pediatric dental and vision coverage for employers with fewer than 50 full-time employees (or fewer than 100 employees where required).
-However, medical carriers may sell products that do not include pediatric dental coverage if medical carriers are "reasonably assured" that employers have attained standalone dental coverage.
+Medical carriers are required to offer a medical plan containing Essential Health Benefits (EHBs) including pediatric dental and vision coverage for employers with fewer than 50 full-time employees (or fewer than 100 employees where required by state law).
+However, medical carriers may sell products that do not include pediatric dental coverage if medical carriers are "reasonably assured" employers have obtained stand-alone dental coverage from a dental carrier.

 - ambulatory patient services,